 This tutorial shows how to share Embedded VisualGDB projects between multiple users with different settings, such as toolchain paths.
-The relocation features shown here are available on VisualGDB 5.0+ on the Custom and Ultimate editions.
+The relocation features shown here are available starting from VisualGDB 5.4.

 - On the next page select a sample to use as a template for your project:

 - Press “Finish” to generate the project.
 Aside from the source code of the project itself, the following 2 components will also be needed to build the project: